Essential Mouthwork Class

 This class offers important information about the structures and functions of the throat, mouth and cranium, including effective treatment strategies that are immediately clinically applicable for the intermediate to advanced therapist.

-Explore the neuroscience of our Profound Neutral touch, providing alternate sensory input to facilitate optimal neural output to fascial and osseous restrictions throughout the body.
+- Explore the neuroscience of our Profound Neutral touch, providing safe sensory input to facilitate optimal neural output to fascial and osseous structures throughout the body.

 Suggested Audience: PTs, OTs, MTs, SLPs